Leaching (chemistry): Leaching processes for fly ash

 Coal fly ash is a product that experiences heavy amounts of leaching during disposal.
 Though the re-use of fly ash in other materials such as concrete and bricks is encouraged, still much of it in the United States is disposed of in holding ponds, lagoons, landfills, and slag heaps.
 These disposal sites all contain water where washing effects can cause leaching of many different major elements, depending on the type of fly ash and the location where it originated.
 The leaching of fly ash is only concerning if the fly ash has not been disposed of properly, such as in the case of the Kingston Fossil Plant in Roane County, Tennessee.
 The Tennessee Valley Authority Kingston Fossil Plant structural failure lead to massive destruction throughout the area and serious levels of contamination downstream to both Emory River and Clinch River.

 Leaching processes in soil

 Leaching in soil is highly dependent on the characteristics of the soil, which makes modeling efforts difficult.
 Most leaching comes from infiltration of water, a washing effect much like that described for the leaching process of biological substances.
 The leaching is typically described by solute transport models, such as Darcy's Law, mass flow expressions, and diffusion-dispersion understandings.
 Leaching is controlled largely by the hydraulic conductivity of the soil, which is dependent on particle size and relative density that the soil has been consolidated to via stress.
 Diffusion is controlled by other factors such as pore size and soil skeleton, tortuosity of flow path, and distribution of the solvent (water) and solutes.

+Leaching for mineral extraction

+Leaching can sometimes be used to extract valuable materials from a wastewater product/ raw materials.
+In the field of mineralogy, acid leaching is common to extract Metals such as vanadium, Cobalt, Nickel, Manganese, Iron etc. from raw materials/ reused materials.
+In recent years, there has been more attention given to metal leaching to recover precious metals from waste materials.
+For example, the extraction of valuable metals from wastewater.